cmbi/CF-check/README.md

 Now we have all the non-redundant entries from the PDBfinder.
 Next we want to make a file with the descriptions for all the entries

-## Determine the chou-fastman parameters
+## Determine the chou-fasman parameters
 We now determine the CF parameters for all protein.

 Here we will create the CF parameters for N=1, skip any non-wanted symbols (hardcoded as ['?', '-']) and include d-amino acids: